benstratton6/quantumResources/index.md

 ## Quantum Resources

-In addition to detailing my academic pursuits, this website contains a collection of notes I have made throughout my PhD on various topics relevant to my research.
+In addition to detailing my academic pursuits, this website contains a collection of notes I have made on various topics relevant to my research.
 I have written things in the way that I have understood them.
 I thought I would share them in the hope that someone else might find them useful.

 Note:
 - If you see 💭, hover to get some more information.